 We have come to the end of our cell organelle series!
-Today we are going to be looking at the remaining organelles in the A-Level syllabus which don’t need covering in as much depth.
-Some syllabuses also need a little information about cilia, eukaryotic flagella and amyloplasts, so make sure to revise those too if you need to – I will put brief notes at the bottom of the article.
+Today we are going to be looking at the remaining organelles in the A-Level specification which don’t need covering in as much depth.
+Some exam boards also need a little information about cilia, eukaryotic flagella and amyloplasts, so make sure to revise those too if you need to – I will put brief notes at the bottom of the article.

 The cell wall and cell membrane also need a bit of attention, but these are not technically organelles so we will cover those in a different series.
 For now, let’s wrap up cell organelles with the smooth endoplasmic reticulum, vacuole and centriole.